 Give yourself time to relax before bedtime by learning some form of relaxation response such as deep breathing exercises.
-To create a relaxing environment helps you relax and better prepare for sleep, switch your devices to night mode at night or don't use them 2-3 hours before bedtime.
+To create a relaxing environment that helps you relax and better prepare for sleep, switch your devices to night mode at night or don't use them 2-3 hours before bedtime.
 Lower the brightness of your TV and turn off any bright light on the ceiling in your living room.Finally, consider the mattress and pillow you are using and whether they help you sleep well or make comfortable rest more difficult.
-However, older people tend to sleep earlier and get up earlier than when they were younger.
 According to a survey by the National Center for Complementary and Integrative Health, more than 85% of those who practiced yoga reported reduced stress and 55% reported better sleep.When it seems that there are countless factors that go against a good night's sleep, it can be difficult to stop the turns and go around and rest peacefully.